mddilley/mddilley.github.io/_posts/2019-04-09-hoisting_and_scope_in_javascript_es6.markdown

 console.log(person); // Uncaught ReferenceError: person is not defined
 ```
 ## Hoisting
 To begin, hoisting is a mechanism in JavaScript that moves variable and function declarations to the top of their scope.
-It is important to note that the only the declaration is moved and not the assignment which stays in place.
+It is important to note that only the declaration is moved and not the assignment which stays in place.

 **Hoisting Variables**